tharindurm/ROS-Demonstrations-in-Turtlesim-PDE4430_Assignment1/README.md

 chmod +x filename.py
 ```

-Make sure to copy the `user_coordinate` folder in to the `src` folder in the workspace and build the workspace again by executing the following command,
+Make sure to copy the `user_coordinate` folder into the `src` folder in the workspace and build the workspace again by executing the following command,
 ```bash
  catkin_make
 ```